-- 108. Regarding (2), and UNDP's due diligence determination that the pending lawsuit against Bidco by local farmers warranted a finding of only moderate risk: Staff agreed that, although Bidco had not been found culpable, Bidco had, conversely, not been found not culpable.
-As such, staff acknowledged that, if Bidco were to lose the lawsuit, impacts to UNDP and BCtA, e.g., reputational risks, would be significant given that the company's initiative through BCtA relates to work with smallholder farmers. - 109.
+- 110. Regarding (2), and UNDP's due diligence determination that the pending lawsuit against Bidco by local farmers warranted a finding of only moderate risk: staff agreed that, although Bidco had not been found culpable, Bidco had, conversely, not been found not culpable.
+As such, staff acknowledged that, if Bidco were to lose the lawsuit, impacts to UNDP and BCtA, e.g., reputational risks, would be significant given that the company's initiative through BCtA relates to work with smallholder farmers. - 111.
 This acknowledgment suggests that standard definitions of 'risk' in this context including, in particular, risk as corresponding to a future uncertain event that may impact the achievement of objectives may not have been considered fully by UNDP when filling out the UNDP/PSD form.
 If a future verdict against Bidco might significantly impact UNDP and BCtA, as acknowledged by UNDP staff, risks related to involvement with Bidco likely should have been considered significant.
-Moreover, a culpable verdict might pose not only significant reputational risks for UNDP, but also indicate possibly significant risks for local communities.
+Moreover, a culpable verdict might not only pose significant reputational risks for UNDP, but also indicate possibly significant risks for local communities.

-UNDP's Due Diligence Finding That External Reviews Provided Adequate Reassurance Risks Were Insignificant
+UNDP's Due Diligence Finding that External Reviews Provided Adequate Reassurance that Risks Were Insignificant

-110. Concerning point (3), above, UNDP was reassured by an IFAD report, as well a statement and representations by some farmers' associations, that benefits of the project are significant, and key social and environmental concerns addressed.

-- 111. Indeed, an April 2013 IFAD report IFAD's first country programme evaluation in Uganda, which assessed the IFAD-Uganda partnership over the period 1997-2011, 22 indicates that support for oil palm (including IFAD's financial support), 'has a high probability of helping households escape poverty for good while also having a highly positive impact on the future trade balance.'
+- 112. Concerning point (3), above, UNDP was reassured by an IFAD report, as well a statement and representations by some farmers' associations, that benefits of the project are significant, and key social and environmental concerns addressed. - 113.
+Indeed, an April 2013 IFAD report IFAD's first country programme evaluation in Uganda, which assessed the IFAD-Uganda partnership over the period 1997-2011, indicates that support for oil palm (including IFAD's financial support), 'has a high probability of helping households escape poverty for good while also having a highly positive impact on the future trade balance.'
 Additionally, Bidco's 'refinery, mill and nucleus estate provide much needed jobs; and Bidco's local firm OPUL has become one of Uganda's largest tax payers.'
 It notes the concern that 'smallholders have no alternative market outlet and are entirely dependent on the behavior and performance of Bidco.
 Thus, potentially there is a risk of exploitation.'
 It indicates in response, 'However, Bidco has, in line with its past record, demonstrated social and environmental responsibility... and significant efforts were also invested in organizing and empowering the smallholders and ensuring them a fair contract with Bidco/OPUL.'
-An inperson meeting with an IFAD representative indicated much the same, 'We believe the project has one of the highest impacts in the region 1,700 farmers so far earning 900-1000 net per hectare, which is absolutely much higher than whatever they were getting before.
-Overall impact is absolutely impressive....'23 - 112.
-UNDP staff and the IFAD report noted that the Kalangala Oil Palm Growers Association (KOPGA), an association of local farmers, indicated support for the Bidco initiative.
-A February 2016 letter submitted by KOPGA to UNDP Administrator Helen Clark, after the complaint was filed to SECU, describes that KOPGA includes 1800 farmers who support and benefit from the initiative. - 113.
-However, a subsequent report by IFAD and the Institute of Development Studies (IDS) highlights not only many of the benefits described in the earlier IFAD report, but also several negative unintended consequences including some that are reflected in the complaint.
-In terms of benefits, the Executive Summary states, 'Evidence suggests that the PPP has certainly generated significant livelihood and employment opportunities in Kalangala formerly one of the country's poorest and most remote districts, with limited livelihood options based on subsistence farming and fishing (dominated by men).
-The PPP has increased household assets, formalized tenure rights for many smallholders (and expanded landholdings for some, including women) and provided more stable incomes (many families reported being able to afford to send children to school as a result).
-It has overcome the challenges facing smallholders by providing a guaranteed market for their produce, and through mechanisms to set prices based on market rates.
-It has also brought many new job opportunities (in the mill, processing plant, and the construction and services sectors), while improvements to infrastructure (particularly roads and a new ferry service) have benefited the entire local population.'24
+An inperson meeting with an IFAD representative indicated much the same, 'We believe the project has one of the highest impacts in the region - 1,700 farmers so far earning 900-1000 net per hectare, which is absolutely much higher than whatever they were getting before.
+Overall impact is absolutely impressive....'